 Santa Monica, California

 NCAA National Coordinator of Instant Replay; Fox Sports Officiating Analyst for NFL and college football broadcasts.
-Previously served as the NFL’s Vice President of Officiating from 2013 to 2017 and as head of officials for the XFL in 2020.
+Previously served as the NFL’s Vice President of Officiating from 2013 to 2017 and as coordinator of officials for the XFL.

 Lisa Jones